codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 ---

-If you have set up integrations with one or more Git providers for CI enrichment, or for CI/CD integration, you must authenticate Codefresh to these providers.
+If you have set up integrations with one or more Git providers for CI enrichment or for CI/CD integration, you must authenticate Codefresh to these providers.
 Authentication is required for Codefresh to access the public and private repositories of your Git providers.

-Codefresh supports OAuth2 or Personal Access Tokens (PATs) for authentication:.
+Codefresh supports OAuth2 or Personal Access Tokens (PATs) for authentication:

 * OAuth2 with Codefresh or custom provider

-  OAuth2 is the preferred authentication mechanism, currently supported for GitHub.
-For hosted runtimes, Codefresh offers a pre-defined OAuth provider account for use, or you can create one or more custom provider accounts.
-Custom provider authentication requires you to create an OAuth2 application in GitHub, create K8s secret, and then configure the OAuth settings in Codefresh.
+  OAuth2 is the preferred authentication mechanism, supported currently for GitHub.
+For hosted runtimes, Codefresh offers a pre-defined OAuth provider account, or you can create a custom provider account.
+OAuth authentication through a custom provider account requires you to create an OAuth2 application in GitHub, create a K8s secret, and then configure the OAuth settings in Codefresh.

-  While you can create multiple custom provider accounts, only one account can be active for authentication.
+  > A runtime can have only one active account for authentication.

 * Token-based authentication using PAT
   With token-based authentication, users must enter their personal access tokens when prompted to authorize access.

-## Authentication accounts
+### Authentication accounts
-Navigate to the Authentication page to see your authentication accounts.
-Initially, onlh the predefined Codefresh acc

-You only need to name your integration and Codefresh will automatically set it up once you accept the permissions required.
-If you have problems with OAuth2 or the provider does not support it, you need to manually create credentials by yourself in your git account and then enter them into Codefresh.

-As one the authentication mechanisms supported by Codefresh,
+All the authentication accounts created for a provider are displayed in the [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
+The accounts are organized by Runtimes.
+Initially, you see only the default Codefresh provider account.
+The Type column identifies the provider account type as either Codefresh or Custom.

+Though you can set up multiple accounts for a provider, a runtime can have a single active account at a time.
+You can switch between accounts by changing the account the
+Yo

-## Create a custom provider account
+### Create a custom provider account
 Codefresh account administrators can create an OAuth2 Application in GitHub, and set up authentication within Codefresh.
 Users in Codefresh can then authorize access to GitHub using the OAuth2 Application instead of generating a personal access token to perform Git-based actions.

 To set up OAuth2 authorization for GitHub in Codefresh, you must: